wavemaker/docs/learn/app-development/services/api-designer/reimport-rest-apis-swagger.md

 ![Reimport Swagger URL](/learn/assets/api-issues-tray.png)

-## API Issues for Specific Pages and Specific Variables
+## Viewing API Impact on Pages and Variables

-With this, you can view the changes and application failure issues for a particular page and variable.
+View API impact and identify application failure issues associated with specific pages and variables.

-1. To look at the issues around API, find the issues framework in the project's **More** options menu.
+1. To view API issues, navigate to the Issues framework within the project's **More** options menu, represented by three dots in the bottom left corner.

 :::note
-After reimporting the swagger will directly redirect to the inspection framework of the selected API swagger.
+Also, after reimporting the Swagger, you will be redirected to the inspection framework of the selected API swagger automatically.
 :::

 2. To start the inspection framework, access the More options menu and navigate to the **Issues** tab to view all issues related to the reimported API.